LaunchPadLab/heroku-buildpack-monorepo/README.md

+*LPL fork: does not clear the build directory when copying the folder in.
+This allows us to maintain dependencies on other directories in the repo.*

+---

 # Heroku Multi Procfile buildpack

 Imagine you have a single code base, which has a few different applications within it... or at least the ability to run a few different applications.
 Or, maybe you're Google with your mono repo?